hiveot/hub.capnp/docs/hive-design.md

 To determine which capability an authenticated client has access to, the gateway uses the authorization service.
 The rules are based on the type of client, eg IoT device, service, or user, and the role in groups the client shares with Things.

 ## IoT Gateway

 The HiveOT includes various gateways to facilitate communication between the Hub and the world around it.
-The IoT Gateway is intended for interaction with IoT devices and protocol adapters.
+The IoT Gateway is intended for interaction with supporting IoT devices and protocol adapters.

 The IoT Gateway service is a capnp based service that provides capabilities for IoT devices to:
 1. Discover the IoT Gateway endpoint(s) to use.